ThomasVirgo/fp_lap3_code_challenge/README.md

 ## Repo Getter

-This website alow you to check the public repositories of any github user.
+This website allow you to check the public repositories of any GitHub user.

 [Live site](https://repo-getter.netlify.app/)